 Our children about to feed our Wormery

 Your wormeries will be very happy this time of year.
-The temperatures are still warm keeping the worms metabolism and appetite high.
-No worries about frosts so new wormeries can get will established before the cold weather hits.
+The temperatures are still warm enough to keep your worm's metabolism and appetite high.
 Our garden wormery is thriving and we have a lot of very hungry worms eager to eat our kitchen waste and produce loads of wormcast.

-If you are planning on investing in a wormery, it is a good time to buy a wormery.
-The worms will have plenty of time to get well established before the winter hits enabling them to cope better with the cold when it does come.
+If you are planning on investing in a wormery, it's your last chance to buy a wormery, and get it established outside, before the risk of frosts would threaten a new wormery.
 For more details on wormeries see our "Wormery Information" page linked on the left hand side of our website.

 Buy the best; buy the Worm Works Wormery from us today.